Adamage/tutorials/simple_applications/pytorch/mnist/README.md

     return accuracy
 ```

-This code will perform the requested amount of epochs and batches using the
+This code will perform the training over the requested amount of epochs
-configured Graphcore IPUs.
+and batches using the configured Graphcore IPUs.

 ```python